benkolera/haskell-ldap-classy/README.md

 - Providing Types and functions for representing and combining DNs and SearchFilters.
 - Providing safe way to serialize these to strings and back.
 - Providing some ToLDAPEntry FromLDAPEntry typeclasses for going back and forth between Entries and haskell data types.

+It's a possibility that the Dn and SearchFilter stuff gets separated from the Typeclass stuff as the encode/decode to/from entry makes use of mtl and classy optics because it fits into our application better that way. :)

 ## RFCs